chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 Ontology terms for cell metadata MUST use [OBO-format identifiers](http://www.obofoundry.org/id-policy.html), meaning a CURIE (prefixed identifier) of the form **Ontology:Identifier**.
 For example, [EFO:0000001](https://www.ebi.ac.uk/ols/ontologies/efo/terms?short_form=EFO_0000001) is a term in the `EFO` ontology.

-When no appropriate ontology value is available, then the most precise accurate term MUST be used.
+When no appropriate ontology value is available, then the most accurate term MUST be used.
 For example if the `cell_type` field describes a relay interneuron, but the most specific available term in the CL ontology is [CL:0000099](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000099) for "interneuron", then the interneuron term can be used to fulfill this requirement and ensures that users searching for "neuron" are able to find these data.
 Users will still be able to access more specific cell type annotations that have been submitted with the data (but aren't required by the schema).
 A dataset comprising cells of the human embryo provides a more extreme example.
-In this case, the most precise accurate term is [CL:0000003](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000003) for "native cell".
+In this case, the most accurate term is [CL:0000003](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000003) for "native cell".

 ### Required Ontologies